llahellec/de-spotify/README.md

 ## Why?

 You know what streaming has become.
-Own your music, support artists directly like on sites like [Bandcamp](https://bandcamp.com), CD rips, FLAC on your hard drive.
+Own your music, support artists directly on sites like [Bandcamp](https://bandcamp.com), CD rips, FLAC on your hard drive.

 **The problem:** Fixed cost of switching is high when you have thousands of saved songs.

 **The solution:** De-Spotify is a bridge.
-Export your library to MP3s with full metadata, stop streaming today, rebuild properly over time.
+Export your library to MP3s via yt-dlp with full metadata, stop streaming today, rebuild properly over time.
 A base layer to leave streaming now.

 ---